serlo/api.serlo.org-cache-worker/README.md

 - `__tests__` contains the unit tests
 - `src/` defines the cache worker

+## Configuration
-- `index.ts` is the entrypoint to update cache
+- edit `src/cache-keys.json` to set the keys you want to update.
+- Set environment variable PAGINATION (integer) to determine how many keys are going to be updated at each call.